muety/telegram-expense-bot/README.md

 # telegram-expense-bot
+## ⚠️ Deprecation
+This bot is __deprecated__!
+It is not recommended to keep using this project, as potential security vulnerabilities will not be patched.

 This is a bot for the [Telegram](https://telegram.org/) messaging app using their [bot platform](https://core.telegram.org/bots).
 The code is open-source and consequently anybody could set up an own instance of the bot.
 To learn how to do so, see [this section](#how-to-host-it-myself).
 The official hosted version is available as [@ExpenseBot](https://telegram.me/ExpenseBot).
 To learn more about this bot, please refer to [this blog article](https://ferdinand-muetsch.de/telegram-expensebot-doodlerbot.html) or just send the bot a message with the `/help` command.

 ![](https://anchr.io/i/rbtPU.png)